 Not so handy?
 Then opt for existing solutions

-Want to 5% discount on your order at EPlab?
+Want to 5% discount On your order at EPlab?
 Then use the discount code 'SRH2022'.
 Nice touch, right?

 A sim flag is guaranteed to offer a unique experience and is a must-have and true eye-catcher in any sim rig.
-It is a small and compact component which is easy to place and make.
+It is a small and compact component that is easy to place and make.
 Another advantage is that you don't need an external power adapter.
 You simply connect it to your USB port.
 The SimHub software is super easy to use and offers many possibilities and options to anticipate every situation on the track.
 This allows you to keep your eyes focused on the track and you are less likely to be distracted by having to search the often small in-game screens for the right information to help you on the track.
 Does it make you faster?
 No. Is it cool?
 Yes.
 Is it indispensable?
 Absolutely!

 More sim racing DIY projects?